gingerfoxPL/Simple-models/README.md

 # Simple-models
-Hi, in this repository, I'm trying to recreate basic machine learning algorithms.
+Hi, in this repository, I'm attempting to recreate basic machine learning algorithms in order to better familiarize myself with them.